prowoody/Project-2/README.md

 1. login to PgAdmin and create a database crowdfunding_db.

-2. Create table schemas using the query in file
+2. Create table schemas using the query in file crowdfunding_db.sql.
+Refer the Quick DBD schema file  QuickDBD-Crowdfunding Schema

 3. Run the queries in the file crowdfunding_db.sql in the sequence with the alter table queries .